Kristina01111000/notesforresume/README.md

-Need my 2022 AGI (adjusted gross income) for taxes, 75319
+Need my 2022 AGI (adjusted gross income) for taxes, 75319 Check on friday to see if the payment was removed, if not pay online

 -> check that it was removed from bank account on friday, if not pay it